Lake Management Plan

 The upcoming chapter 7 of the Adaptive Management Plan discusses our Objectives and Actions both on-going and projects for the future.
 We are currently reviewing that information as we develop Phase 7 of the Adaptive Management Plan which will also include yet another DNR planning grant.

 Clicking on the link below downloads this 50MB file which can take up to four minutes depending on your speed.
 In print it would comprise nearly 400 pages but the main write-up is just 33 pages long with the balance in many sections of back up data, charts, and tables.
 Chocked full of data are articles such as “A History of Black Oak Lake” by Conserve School historian and geologist, Paul McLeod, and the “Black Oak Lake Fisheries Summary” which includes extensive information on our strain of lake trout that are unique to Black Oak Lake.

-This product is definitely a "sleeper" in that most who read it respond that they had never known much of this stuff.
+This product is chocked full of history that even the longest lived residents will admit they never knew.
 It is a must read for anyone with more than a passing interest in all things Black Oak.